 Make sure the name you choose is short, easy to remember and easy to pronounce.
-Avoid long names.
+As I said earlier avoid long names.
 Two to three words at most, if possible.
 If you try to be overly clever and tweak a common word by spelling it differently, people might just end up pronouncing it incorrectly.
 It must be easy to spell in order for people to remember it.

 Once again, this is where doing your research is vital.
 You can find out if the name you are interested in is taken through your Secretary of State office.
 Search online by going to http://www.secstates.com/ and find your state office listing.
 Make sure you Google your idea too.
 The last thing you want is to pick a name that is similar to 10 other businesses in your area or is associated with something disreputable.